JimMarshall35/Microcontroller_Tetris/README.md

 Saves high score to flash with wear leveling, filling up the final 2kb page with high scores and only erasing the page and carrying the high scores over when the page is full (it does this sub-optimally, saving the entire block of six high scores each time when it could only save the latest one, to be revisited)

 Future work
--Hardware
+- Hardware
-  - build a new one with:
+  - build a new one with
     - dpad
     - battery
     - enclosure